ibm-cloud-docs/schematics/workspace-setup.md

 ## Files and resources for your workspace action
 {: #files-resources}

 When you add a repository to the {{site.data.keyword.bplong_notm}} for the first time.
 The Terraform back engine performs the vulnerability check of the resources and files you have added.
-This checks returns the  resources that are `added`, `changed`, and `deleted`.
-It also return the files that are `scanned` and `discarded`.
+This check returns the  resources that are `added`, `changed`, and `deleted`.
+It also returns
+ - The total number of files scanned in the repository as `scanned` and
+ - The total number of files that are vulnerable, such as unsupported file extensions as `discarded`.
 The actions with the resource and file information are described in the table.
+{: shortdesc}

 | Workspace or action | Description |
 |-------|---------|